SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 Positano itself doesn’t have any must-see sights but it’s a great place to hang out.
 It has a small but beautifully-sited beach and its steep streets are lined with boutiques selling colourful fashions and local ceramic ware.
-To explore further afield, consider a day trip to Amalfi.
+To explore further afield, I’d recommend a day trip to Amalfi.
 Easily accessible by bus, taxi, or a summer boat service, the Coast’s main town boasts a medieval cathedral (Cattedrale di Sant’Andrea) and a fascinating paper museum (Museo della Carta) housed in a 13th-century mill.
 From Amalfi, buses continue up to Ravello.
 This charming hilltop town offers sensational views and a series of delightful gardens at its two historic villas: Villa Rufolo and Villa Cimbrone.
 Offshore, Capri is another popular day trip.
 The island, which is served by regular ferries and hydrofoils, is centred on two main settlements, Capri Town and Anacapri, both of which are worth exploring.
 A further highlight is the Grotta Azzurra (Blue Grotto), a sea cave famous for its other-worldly blue waters.
 (A Capri boat tour is recommended to do everything in one day.)
 If you’re into hiking, the Amalfi Coast’s best-known walk is the Sentiero degli Dei (Path of the Gods).
 This 12km trail links Positano and Praiano, offering fabulous views as it snakes along a high ridge above the coastal towns.

 2. Where To Stay on Procida Island